The official blog of the Lung Institute.

-Stem cell therapy has helped many lung disease sufferers regain their quality of life.
-While stem cell therapy isn’t a cure, it helps bring a more normal life back into reach.
-With some Stem cell therapy patients being able to do things like shower on their own, walk to the mailbox without oxygen, golf, travel and more—things that they thought they would never be able to do after being diagnosed with pneumoconiosis or another debilitating lung disease.
+Cellular therapy has helped many lung disease sufferers regain their quality of life.
+While cellular therapy isn’t a cure, it helps bring a more normal life back into reach.
+With some Cellular therapy patients being able to do things like shower on their own, walk to the mailbox without oxygen, golf, travel and more—things that they thought they would never be able to do after being diagnosed with pneumoconiosis or another debilitating lung disease.

-The Lung Institute has completed over 800 stem cell therapy treatments to date and is excited to now be able to treat those suffering from pneumoconiosis.
+The Lung Institute has completed over 800 cellular therapy treatments to date and is excited to now be able to treat those suffering from pneumoconiosis.
 The Lung Institute currently has clinics in Tampa, Scottsdale and Nashville, they look forward to opening a fourth clinic in Pittsburgh in July 2015.

 About the Lung Institute

 At the Lung Institute, we are changing people’s lives across the nation through the innovative technology of regenerative medicine.
 We recognize the challenges of finding effective and sustainable treatment options for patients who might be suffering from debilitating lung diseases, and we are committed to providing patients a more effective way to address pulmonary conditions and improve quality of life.
 Our goal is to help patients breathe easier and bring life back within reach.
 For more information, visit our website at LungInstitute.com, like us on Facebook, follow us on Twitter or call us today at (800) 729-3065.